-Aspect of Service Performance Indicator Target Actual Year End Audit Plan Achievement of the Annual Plan • 95% • 84% Internal Audit processes Issue of draft report after closing meeting • 10 working days Not met (average 16 working days) Issue of final report after agreement with client to draft 5 working days Met (4 working days) Effective management engagement Management responses within 10 working days of draft report • 10 working days Not met but mainly reasons beyond IA control (average 21 working days) Implementation of agreed audit recommendations Within agreed timescales Largely met (as reported by tracker) Compliance with professional standards Public Sector Internal Audit Standards 100% compliant 100% compliant
+Audit Plan Achievement of the Annual Plan • 95% • 87% • 84% Internal Audit processes Issue of draft report after closing meeting 10 working days 5 days • 16 days Issue of final report after agreement with client to draft • 5 working days 3 days • 4 days Effective management engagement Management responses within 10 working days of draft report • 10 working days • 10 days • 21 days Implementation of agreed audit recommendations Within agreed timescales Largely met (as reported by tracker) Largely met (as reported by tracker)

-^{} This figure is based on the approved deferral/cancellation of nine audits and is an improvement on the previous year (2015/16) where 79% of the Plan was achieved.
-An additional three assignments were added during 2016/17 at the request of management.
+^{} This figure is based on the amended plan as approved by the Audit and Governance Committee.
 Other audit work carried out includes participation on project and business groups, which is difficult to quantify in terms of audit plan coverage.

-- 35. The reasons why some performance indicators are not being met will be explored at team meetings and actions will be developed to address these. - 36.
 Internal Audit staff participate in Continuous Professional Development including keeping abreast of best professional practice.
-Members of the Internal Audit team participate in various networking groups including the Essex Audit and Counter Fraud Group, Midland Audit Group and the London Audit Group, where speakers on topical issues give presentations.
+Members of the Internal Audit team participate in various networking groups including the Essex Audit Group, Midland Audit Group and the London Audit Group, where speakers on topical issues give presentations.
 There are also close working relationships with other councils.